Chehalis, Washington: Economy

+Economic history

+An early economic factor in Chehalis at the turn of the 20th century was coal production.
+Several mining companies were organized, including the Chehalis Coal Company, which was formed under state senator, James E. Leonard.
+The company, by 1915, produced up to 100 MT of high lignite coal per day.

 After the loss of a large pharmaceutical plant in 1952, the Chehalis community organized a group named "Adventure in Cooperation" which led to the beginnings of a commission that created the Chehalis Industrial Park later that decade.
 The economic area began when a new rail line, built by a group of local volunteers known as the "Gandy Dancers", was connected to the grounds.
 The industrial park, located south of the city district near the interstate, leases land that it purchases to corporations and businesses.
 The first tenant was a $1.0 million Goodyear Tire plant that opened in 1957.

 The Port of Chehalis was officially established in September 1986 and was one of the last ports created in the state.
 The port was enacted by a public vote in Lewis County, which also developed a port district in the city.
 The agency oversees the Chehalis Industrial Park and the port is part of the South Puget Sound Foreign Trade Zone.

 Food processing, which included canned or frozen items, has been a long-term economic sector of Chehalis, expanding in importance during the 1950s after the construction of U.S. Route 12 and Interstate 5.

 Callison's, formally known as I.P.
 Callison's & Sons, was founded in the city in 1903.
 The company originally processed cascara bark, used as a laxative, and shipped a variety of flora for use in flower arrangements.
 Callison's expanded to produce peppermint in the 1940s, spearmint in 1952, and eventually essential oils, including the production of foxglove for medicinal use.
 The company headquarters and exporting components were moved to Lacey but the manufacturing plant remains in Chehalis.
 The company produces mint used in the production of candies at Chehalis Mints, a local confectioner that began in 1994.

 The Lewis County Mall, situated south of the Lewis County Fairgrounds, was built in 1972.
 The mall was home to national chains and major retailers but in 1999, JCPenney departed the venue and other businesses followed soon thereafter due in part to the growth of other shopping centers in the local area.
 Sears was the last nationwide company to leave.
 In the 2000s, the 10-screen Midway Cinema was established in the building.
 As of 2023, the mall is home to smaller, regional businesses and plans include a renovation of the center for storage, apartment buildings, and restaurants.